duckmanager/Bathymetric-map-Lake-Caputh/README.md

 - [Overview](#overview)

 ## Functionality
-This project can be used to achieve a higher precision and richness of Riversurveyor M9 data especially combined with an seperate RTK-GNSS (in particular the ProNivo PNR21).
+This project can be used to achieve a higher precision and richness of RiverSurveyor M9 data especially combined with a separate RTK-GNSS (in particular the ProNivo PNR21).
-The Code combines the GNS and echo-sounder data and allows for for the use of each depth-beam measurement individually - just like the Hydrosurveyor.
+The Code combines the GNSS and echo-sounder data and allows for for the use of each depth-beam measurement individually - just like the HydroSurveyor.
 Water level fluctuations between different survey days will be corrected based on level measurements.
 To allow for higher measurement coverage, manual depth measurements along the shore can be used to create uniformly distributed depths along the shoreline.
-Two filtering methods give full controle over your data quality.
+Two filtering methods give full control over your data quality.
 The point consistency can be tested as a measure of the recording consistency and filter quality.
-To verify the seperate interpolation for a bathymetric map, variable validation datasets can be created.
+To verify the separate interpolation for a bathymetric map, variable validation datasets can be created.

-Based on seperate temperature measurments, temperature stratification of the waterbody can be analyzed, e.g. to use as manual temperature correction in the RiverSurveyor Live Software as an alternative to a CTD-probe.
+Based on separate temperature measurements, temperature stratification of the waterbody can be analyzed, e.g. to be used as a manual temperature correction in the RiverSurveyor Live Software as an alternative to a CTD-probe.

 Tested on Python 3.11
 Tested on Windows (x86), MacOS (ARM), Linux (x86)
 ## Requirements

-**required python packages:** (as provided by requirements .txt)
+**required python packages:** (as provided by requirements.txt)
 - pandas
 - geopandas
 - shapely